brakmic/OpenUI5_Table_Demo/README.md

-# SAPUI5 / OpenUI5 Demo
+# SAPUI5 / OpenUI5 Demo with Kendo UI

-This is a web app based on the open-sourced version of SAP's UI5 MVC Framework: <a href="https://sap.github.io/openui5/" target="_blank">OpenUI5</a>
+This is a web app based on the open-sourced version of SAP's MVC Framework <a href="https://sap.github.io/openui5/" target="_blank">OpenUI5</a> and <a href="http://www.telerik.com/kendo-ui">Kendo UI</a> from Telerik.

 A live demo is located <a href="http://brakmic.de/openui5/" target="_blank">here</a>.

-More detailed info, tutorials & videos on OpenUI5 you can find on <a href="https://openui5.zeef.com/harris.brakmic" target="_blank">this page</a>.
+More detailed info, tutorials & videos on OpenUI5 can be found <a href="https://openui5.zeef.com/harris.brakmic" target="_blank">here</a>.

 I'm still experimenting with it, so expect some rough edges.
 However, there are a few helper modules for easier creation of tables & columns.
-Also, I used the wonderful <a href="http://www.json-generator.com/" target="_blank">JSON generator</a> to create example entries for the table widget.
+To generate sample JSON-data for SAP Table I used <a href="http://www.json-generator.com/" target="_blank">JSON generator</a>.

-Inside the *Scripts/advarics* directory you'll find *controls*, *models* and *config*
+For Kendo UI Grid the public <a href="http://services.odata.org/V3/Northwind/Northwind.svc/" target="_blank">Northwind Service</a> was used.

+<a href="http://requirejs.org/" target="_blank">RequireJS</a> is the module loader for all **advarics**-JavaScripts.

+SAP's Scripts are loaded separately and before the RequireJS starts.

+The scripts are located in *Scripts/advarics* directory.

-There you'll find helper methods for easier configuration of tables.
+There you'll find some helper methods for easier configuration of tables and other widgets.

 So, instead of using raw
 <pre><code>table.addColumn({